oroinc/documentation/user/back-office/system/integrations/payment-integration/stripe/index.rst

    * **Payment Actions** --- Select one of the options for credit cards:

       - *Manual (Authorize)* --- The payment gateway checks with the cardholder's issuing bank that the submitted card is valid and that there are sufficient funds to cover the transaction.
-The required amount is placed on hold on the card but not yet charged.
+The required amount is placed on hold on the card **for 7 days** but not yet charged.
 When you click **Capture** in the order details (Sales > Orders), the customer is charged the given amount.
 Payment status changes from **Payment Authorized** to **Paid in Full**.
+If you do not capture the funds within 7 days, the funds are returned to the customer, and the payment status changes to **Canceled**.

          .. image:: /user/img/system/integrations/stripe/authorize-method.png
             :alt: Payment is authorized and must be captured to charge the amount